oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/updating-the-pipeline-to-output-the-artifacts.md

 ## Task 1: Creating the container repo

-We could have done a docker push in the build pipeline, but that yud have required docker logins and so on, it's certainly possible to pass the required parameters into the build runners, and the `oci` command is installed in the build runners for us, so we can manipulate the OCI environment, but there is a far easier way to handle the container image we created and that's to use the deliver artifacts stage.
+We could have done a docker push in the build pipeline, but that would have required docker logins and so on, it's certainly possible to pass the required parameters into the build runners, and the `oci` command is installed in the build runners for us, so we can manipulate the OCI environment, but there is a far easier way to handle the container image we created and that's to use the deliver artifacts stage.
 That will allow us to define the artifacts in the artifact and container repos, and to map the build pipeline outputs to the repo locations.

 We're going to create the container repo first, this will give us a location to upload the container images.